You need permission to put scaffolding or temporary scaffold towers on the road, footway or grass verge.

 - apply for the licence, and

-Read the scaffolding and hoarding licence terms and conditions and complete a:
+Read our scaffolding and hoarding licence terms and conditions and complete a:

 Scaffolding licence additional requirements

-- if pedestrian access through the scaffold is not possible, a temporary footway must be provided
+- pedestrian access through the scaffold isn't possible, you'll need to provide a temporary footway

-- if a temporary footway is placed on an adjacent carriageway, you will need to provide traffic management measures
+- a temporary footway is placed on an adjacent carriageway, you'll need to provide traffic management measures

-- if a 'drop body' is to be used, then you must apply for an additional skip permit
+- a 'drop body' is used, you must apply for an additional skip permit

-We'll issue a 'defect notice' if a hoarding does not meet the standards described in our licence terms and conditions; in these circumstances you must rectify the fault and pay an additional £77.
+We'll issue a 'defect notice' if a hoarding does not meet the standards described in our scaffolding and hoarding licence terms and conditions.
+In these circumstances, you must rectify the fault and pay an additional £77.00.

-If we find scaffolding or a scaffolding tower erected on the highway without a licence, we will contact the scaffolding company.
-They will be required to apply for a licence.
-We invoice a penalty charge of £99 to the scaffold company for scaffolding found without a permit.
-The penalty charge is in addition to the cost of a permit.
+If we find scaffolding erected on the highway without a licence, we'll contact the scaffolding company, who'll be required to apply for one.
+We issue a penalty charge of £99.00 for unlicensed scaffolding in addition to the cost of a permit.

-- we will contact you within 5 working days to acknowledge receipt of your application
+- we'll contact you within 5 working days to let you know we've received your application

-If you have not heard from us within 5 working days contact Network Management to check the status of your application.
+- if you haven't heard from us within 5 working days, contact us to check your application's status